Guy-Incognito/ora2pg/README.md

 The container accepts 2 mounted folders

-* "/config" (read only) --> mount your folder containing the "ora2pg.conf" file here (an example configuration is provided under https://raw.githubusercontent.com/Guy-Incognito/ora2pg-docker/master/config/ora2pg.conf)
+* "/config" (read only) --> mount your folder containing the "ora2pg.conf" file here (example configuration: [ora2pg.conf](https://raw.githubusercontent.com/Guy-Incognito/ora2pg/master/config/ora2pg.conf)
 * "/data" --> mount the folder where all output should be written to here

 Run the container with: